UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 === "Anaconda"
     One common reason R packages won't install is an altered environment.
 This can frequently be caused by the presence of Anaconda (or Miniconda) installed locally or initialized in your account from our system module.

     When Anaconda is initialized, your ```.bashrc``` file is edited so that it becomes the first thing in your ```PATH``` variable.
 This can cause all sorts of mayhem.
-To get around this, you can either remove anaconda from your ```PATH``` and deactivate your environment, or comment out/delete the initialization in your ```~/.bashrc``` if you want the change to be permanent.
+To get around this, you can either use `conda deactivate` and then manually remove Anaconda from your ```PATH```, or comment out/delete the initialization in your ```~/.bashrc``` if you want the change to be permanent.

     === "Turn off Auto-activation"
+        !!! danger "Removing Auto-activation may not always be sufficient"

+            Sometimes turning off auto-activation won't be enough because Anaconda will still be present in your ```PATH```.
+In this case, follow the instructions in the tab ***Temporary Removal*** or ***Permanent Removal***

-        Anaconda's initialization will tell it to automatically activate itself when you log in (when anaconda is active, you will see a "(conda)" preceding your command prompt).
+        Anaconda's initialization will tell it to automatically activate itself when you log in (when Anaconda is active, you will see a "(conda)" preceding your command prompt).
 To disable this behavior, run the following from the command line in an interactive terminal session:

         ```
         conda config --set auto_activate_base false
         ```

-        This will suppress anaconda's activation until you explicitly call ```conda activate``` and is a handy way to have more control over your environment.
-Once you run this, you will either need to log out and log back in again to make the changes live, or you can follow the instructions in the section below.
+        This will suppress Anaconda's activation until you explicitly call ```conda activate``` and is a handy way to have more control over your environment.
+Once you run this, you will need to log out and log back in again.

-        Sometimes turning off auto-activation won't be enough because Anaconda will still be present in your ```PATH```.
-In this case, follow the instructions in the tab ***Temporary Removal*** or ***Permanent Removal***

     === "Temporary Removal"
-        You can either use the command ```conda deactivate``` and then manually edit your ```PATH``` variable to remove all instances of anaconda/miniconda or copy the following and run it in your terminal:
+        You can either use the command ```conda deactivate``` and then manually edit your ```PATH``` variable to remove all paths where of `anaconda` or `miniconda` are present.
+Alternatively, copy the following code block and run it in your terminal:
         ```
         conda deactivate > /dev/null 2>&1
         IFS=':' read -ra PATHAR <<< "$PATH"